AliSaker1999/AliSakr/README.md

 - Only Admins can:
   - Create new users
   - Delete users
-  - Access admin-specific operations (planned)
+  - Access admin dashboard

 ### 🧪 API Testing
 - All backend endpoints are fully testable via the built-in Swagger UI
-- Backend functionality is complete and tested
+- Backend and authentication functionality is complete and tested

-### 🛠️ Still in Progress
-- Frontend for login and admin dashboard is not yet implemented
-- Planned functionality:
-  - Admin-only dashboard
-  - User management UI
-  - Protected routes and role-based access in frontend
+### 🔑 Admin Credentials
+Use the following credentials to log in as an admin:
+Username: admin
+Password: Admin123!

 ## 🧠 AI Recipe Suggestion
 Includes an AI helper to suggest recipes based on context or preferences (available in the backend logic).